ampproject/amphtml/builtins/amp-ad.md

 ### Behavior

+Ads are loaded like all other resources in AMP documents, with a special custom element called `<amp-ad>`.
+No ad network provided JavaScript is allowed to run inside the AMP document.
+Instead the AMP runtime loads an iframe from a different origin (via iframe sandbox) as the AMP document and executes the ad network’s JS inside that iframe sandbox.

 The `<amp-ad>` requires width and height values to be specified like all resources in AMP.
 It requires a `type` argument that select what ad network is displayed.
 All `data-*` attributes on the tag are automatically passed as arguments to the code that eventually renders the ad.
 What `data-` attributes are required for a given type of network depends and must be documented with the ad network.

 ```html
 <amp-ad width=300 height=250
     type="a9"